 The 3 main variants are malt whisky, blended Whisky, and grain whisky.
 But when compared to other whiskies, the Japanese version is more similar to Scotch whisky.

-In addition, the reputation of Japanese whiskies is not only inside the nation; their products have also received much love from other countries.
+In addition, the reputation of Japanese whisky distillation is not only inside the nation; their products have also received much love from other countries.
 Particularly, the Nikka’s Whisky Yoichi Single Malt version had won the “Best of the Best” award in 2001.

 Location: Liquor stores, restaurants, bars, and clubs.

-In Japanese, the word “shochu” means “burned liquor”, indicating the heating part when they are distilled.
-However, the exact origin of this drink is still blurry, but they claim that Shochu has been used since the 16th century.
+In Japanese, the word “shochu” means “burned liquor”, indicating the heating part in the distillation process.
+However, the exact origin of this drink is still blurry, but they claim that Shochu has been used since the 16th century, while others often relate to Korean soju as the main influencer.

 Regarding its flavor, you can sense some earthy or nutty taste after a sip of Shochu.
-Moreover, the starchy ingredient in the distillation process also plays an essential role in deciding the taste of this alcohol drink.
+Moreover, the starchy ingredient in the distillation process also plays an essential role in deciding the taste of this “Japanese vodka”, nicknamed by foreigners.

 Location: Japanese restaurants, bars, clubs, or alcohol shops.